MyroG/MyroP-shader-dump/EyeShader/README.md

 ## Settings

-MainTex : The main eye texture, use whatever texture you want FlowMap : Your flow map, see the "Flow map" section to see how to generate your own flow map.
+- MainTex : The main eye texture, use whatever texture you want
+- FlowMap : Your flow map, see the "Flow map" section to see how to generate your own flow map.
-AudioLink intensity : the intensity of the AudioLink effect, 0 disables that effect.
+- AudioLink intensity : the intensity of the AudioLink effect, 0 disables that effect.
-Video Lerp : intensity of the video texture applied to the eyes.
+- Video Lerp : intensity of the video texture applied to the eyes.
 A value of 0 implies no video texture visible, while a value of 1 indicates the full visibility of the video texture.
-Video player settings, only works with ProTV 3.0 for now :
-- Emissive : Basically how the video texture should be shown on the eyes, it works like a mask, that's why the included "emissiveEye" has such a high contrast.
-- Video Intensity : How strong the emissive effect should be, make sure to set it to at least 1, otherwise the video screen effect won't be visible.

 Lastly, there are two settings to customize the flow speed and strength : Flow Speed and Flow strength.